premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-8. What is the use of string `subSequence` method?
+8. What is the use of string `subSequence` method?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)